 again here (in Weinsberg) at three o'clock in the morning.
-After magnetizing her, the spirit bade her rise and write-which she did-and told her that the writing would remind her to teach her into another larger, she had seen several pitchers of chalybeate water, and that Mrs. H---- had made a sign to her to bring her one on which was inscribed "Fachinger water;" and, what is most extraordinary, Mrs. H---- on the same n'ght dreamt a corresponding dream.
+After magnetizing her, the spirit bade her rise and write-which she did-and told her that the writing would remind her to teach her on one occasion, Mrs. H-, who was about to take leave of her-"If you dream to-night what will make me bette: I will take it."
+The lady dreamt that, passing from her chamber into another larger, she had seen several pitchers of chalybeate water, and that Mrs. H- had made a sign to her to bring her one on which was inscribed "Fachinger water;" and, what is most extraordinary, Mrs. H- on the same night dreamt a corresponding dream.
 She obeyed the behest, and the result was what was desired.

 One night she dreamt that she saw her uncle's eldest daughter go out of the house with a small coffin on her head: seven days afterwards died her own child, aged one year, of whose illness, at that time, we had not the least idea.
 She had related the dream to me and others on awaking.
-Another night she dreamt that she was crossing some water, holding in her hand a piece of decaying flesh, and that, meeting Mrs. N----, the latter had anxiously inquired what she was going to do with it (she related this dream to us, which we were unable to interpret): seven days afterwards Mrs. N----- was delivered of a dead child, whose body was already in a state of corruption.
-On another night she dreamt that Mrs. L----, whom she had never seen nor known, came to her weeping, with a dead child in her arms, and entreating her aid: six weeks afterwards, this lady was confined, after much suffering and danger, and lost her child.
+Another night she dreamt that she was crossing some water, holding in her hand a piece of decaying flesh, and that, meeting Mrs. N-, the latter had anxiously inquired what she was going to do with it (she related this dream to us, which we were unable to interpret): seven days afterwards Mrs. N- was delivered of a dead child, whose body was already in a state of corruption.
+On another night she dreamt that Mrs. Lwhom she had never seen nor known, came to her weeping, with a dead child in her arms, and entreating her aid: six weeks afterwards, this lady was confined, after much suffering and danger, and lost her child.

 One night that she slept in my house, in a lower story, she dreamt that, in the water-tub above stairs, where she had never been, there was something that should not be there.
-She told me this dream, and, on the following evening, I had the vessel emptied, and found in it an old rusty knitting needle.
-Mrs. Hhad drank water from this barrel just before she went to sleep; and it was probably her susceptibility to the effect of metals that occasioned this dream.
+She told me this dream, and, on the following evening; I had the vessel emptied, and found in it an old rusty knitting needle.
+Mrs. H-had drank water from this barrel just before she went to sleep; and it was probably her susceptibility to the effect of metals that occasioned this dream.

-On the night of the 28th January, 1828, Mrs. H---- dreamt that, being on a desert island, she saw her dead child enveloped with a heavenly light, with a wreath of flowers on its head, and a wand, with buds on it, in its hand.
-This disappeared; and she next saw me assisting a man who was bleeding; and this was succeeded by a third vision of herself, suffering severe spasms, whilst a voice told her example.
-People who have this second-5 dreamt that, passing from her chamber | that I was sent for.
+On the night of the 28th January, 1828, Mrs. H-- dreamt that, being on a desert island, she saw her dead child enveloped with a heavenly light, with a wreath of flowers on its head, and a wand, with buds on it, in its hand.
+This disappeared; and she next saw me assisting a man who was bleeding; and this was succeeded by a third vision of herself, suffering severe spasms, whilst a voice told her that I was sent for.
 This dream she related to me on the morning of the 29th.
 On the 30th, I was sent for to a man who had been stabbed in the breast; and, on the same night, the third vision was explained by my being sent for to her.
 The interpretation of the child's appearance we did not learn.